Kris Fannin is often asked about interview attire for men. From whether to wear a suit to boxers or briefs, here’s what to wear to an interview.

 There are many different types of ties – wide, slim, skinny, patterned, textured.
 It can make your head spin.

 Generally, I tell men to wear a silk and patterned tie.
 This depends on the rest of the outfit.
 It’s ok to be bold with a tie, just don’t be obnoxious.
 That line is a personal taste.

-As I recommend you do with your resume, try and incorporate subtle brand colors either in the tie or tie clip.
+Do the same trick with your tie that I advise you do when you try to make your resume stand out visually – incorporate subtle brand colors either in the tie or tie clip.
 Yes, if you are wearing a tie, I advise wearing a tie clip as it is both functional and adds a touch of class.

 How Far Down Should a Tie Go?

 Once tied, the end of the tie should hit just about the middle of your belt buckle.
 It’s an art and sometimes takes a couple of tries to get it perfect, so give yourself some time.

 Can I Wear a Suit Without a Tie?

 Just as you can wear a clown suit, you can also wear a suit without a tie.
 I wouldn’t recommend either of them as good choices for interview attire for men.

 Should I Wear a Tie With a Blazer?